Abdurrahman Wahid: Early presidency (1999)

 Abdurrahman's first cabinet, known as the National Unity Cabinet, was a coalition composed of members from several political parties, including the Indonesian Democratic Party of Struggle (PDI-P), the National Awakening Party (PKB), Golkar, the United Development Party (PPP), the National Mandate Party (PAN), and the Justice Party (PK).
 The cabinet also included non-partisan members and representatives from the Indonesian National Armed Forces (TNI), previously known as ABRI.
 Upon assuming office, Abdurrahman implemented two significant administrative reforms.
 The first was the abolition of the Ministry of Information, which had served as the Suharto regime's principal tool for media control.
 The second was the disbandment of the Ministry of Social Affairs, which had developed a reputation for corruption and extortion during the New Order period.
+Abdurrahman Wahid was Indonesia's first indirectly democratically elected president.

 In November, Abdurrahman embarked on his first international tour, visiting fellow ASEAN member states, Japan, the United States, Qatar, Kuwait, and Jordan.
 He followed up this initiative in December with a visit to China.

 After just a month following the cabinet's formation, Coordinating Minister of People's Welfare Hamzah Haz resigned in November.
 The resignation sparked speculation, with some suggesting it stemmed from Abdurrahman's allegation—made while still in the United States—that certain cabinet members were involved in corruption.
 Others posited that Haz stepped down in protest against Abdurrahman's conciliatory approach toward Israel.

 Regarding the conflict in Aceh, Abdurrahman proposed a referendum.
 However, unlike the East Timor vote, this referendum would focus on determining various modes of autonomy, not independence.
 His strategy also involved adopting a softer approach by reducing the number of military personnel deployed in the region.
 On 30 December, Abdurrahman traveled to Jayapura in Papua, then officially known as Irian Jaya.
 During the visit, he succeeded in persuading Papuan leaders that he was committed to change.
 Notably, he endorsed the use of the term "Papua" to refer to the province.